It was neither hot nor flat, but it was rather crowded at Thomas Friedman’s lecture in the President’s Room in Woolsey Hall on Thursday afternoon.

 The United States and the world face daunting challenges in the 21st century, Friedman said, including climate change, oil-rich dictatorships and population growth.
 But on the bright side, he added, all those problems have the same solution: cheap, abundant, clean fuel.

 Fresh off an appearance on Martha Stewart’s show in the morning, Friedman was hoarse from six weeks of touring to promote his latest book, “Hot, Flat and Crowded.”
 Friedman — part philosopher, part proselytizer, part public intellectual and part salesman — wielded a rudimentary PowerPoint presentation, folksy metaphors and catchy mnemonics to captivate several hundred people in the audience, which included many students but was mostly an older crowd.
+If you’re aiming for an exceptional PowerPoint, branding design could be your go-to, boasting top-notch design quality perfect for your presentation.

 The Pulitzer Prize-winning New York Times columnist said his book is about how America has “lost its groove” as a nation and how it can get it back.
 Since the fall of the Soviet Union, American political power has dominated, and the United States became complacent about taking the lead on innovation without a rival.